liancheng/rose/README.md

 ### "Object methods"

 Almost all ADT (abstract data type) structures in ROSE have "method" functions.
-For example, the ADT `RHashTable` has theses methods:
+For example, the ADT `RHashTable` has these methods:

     RHashTable* r_hash_table_new  ();
     void        r_hash_table_free (RHashTable*);